fubin1999/glytrait/README.md

 ```

 The imputation method could be specified by the "-i" or the "--impute_method" option.
 The default
 method is "min", which means missing values will be imputed by the minimum value of a glycan.
 Other supported methods are "mean", "median", "zero", "lod".
 You can change imputation method to
 "mean" by:

 ```shell
 glytrait data.csv -i mean
 ```

+A full list of supported imputation methods are:

+- "min": impute missing values by the minimum value of a glycan within all samples.
+- "mean": impute missing values by the mean value of a glycan within all samples.
+- "median": impute missing values by the median value of a glycan within all samples.
+- "zero": impute missing values by 0.
+- "lod": impute missing values by the limit of detection (LOD) of the equipment.
+The LOD of a
+  glycan is defined as the minimum value of the glycan within all samples divided by 5.

 ### Sialic-acid-linkage traits